proyecto26/dotnet-documentation/README.md

 # SOLID
 The **SOLID** Principles are a set of guidelines to help Agile developers build more maintainable and extensible object-oriented applications.

+# Design Patterns with GoF (Gang of Four - Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides)
+Describe the common patterns to solve common problems.

 # Concepts
 * **Layers:** are about logical organization of code.
 * **Tiers:** are the physical deployment of layers (only about where the code runs).